cainepavl/myFiles/README.md

-# This repo was made before I started coding and just wanted a place to keep files.
+# DISCLAIMER: This repo was made before I started coding and just wanted a place to keep files.

 ## These are some of the files that I reference when triaging a SOC alert or conducting OSINT.